sjt-github/Hemberg-scRNA-seq-Course/docs/09-exprs-overview.md

 \caption{PCA plot of the tung data}(\#fig:expr-overview-pca-after-qc)
 \end{figure}

-Comparing Figure \@ref(fig:expr-overview-pca-before-qc) and Figure \@ref(fig:expr-overview-pca-after-qc), it is clear that after quality control the NA19098.r2 cells no longer form a group of outliers.
+Comparing Figure \@ref(fig:expr-overview-pca-before-qc2) and Figure \@ref(fig:expr-overview-pca-after-qc), it is clear that after quality control the NA19098.r2 cells no longer form a group of outliers.

 By default only the top 500 most variable genes are used by scater to calculate the PCA.
 This can be adjusted by changing the `ntop` argument.